Skip to main contentSkip to navigation

 Portfolio HMO MortgagesDocumentsRequirementsApplication

-You'll need proof of income, bank statements, portfolio details, property valuations, rental income evidence, HMO licenses, and comprehensive business plan.
+You'll need proof of income, bank statements, portfolio details, property valuations, rental income evidence, HMO licences, and comprehensive business plan.
 Some lenders may also require personal guarantees and property insurance details.

 • Last updated: March 2024